 The inevitable crash landed with a resounding thud.
 Beginning in 2006, home prices plummeted.
 Eventually they fell by about a third nationally.
 About a quarter of borrowers found themselves under water, owing more than their homes were worth.
 Large chunks of the wealth of tens of millions of Americans vanished.
-Overall, the destruction of net worth from housing equaled more than 40 percent of the value of annual U.S. production.
+Overall, the destruction of net worth from housing equaled more than 40% of the value of annual U.S. production.

 When wealth is destroyed on such a vast scale, the economic effects are severe.
 During the boom, higher house prices helped fuel consumption as people tapped home equity to buy cars, boats, vacations, and the like.
 When house prices did a U-turn, households hunkered down.
 They cut spending and salted away more savings to rebuild lost wealth.
 And that wasn't the housing bust's only depressing effect.
-By early 2009, home construction had plunged by over 75 percent from its 2006 high.
+By early 2009, home construction had plunged by over 75% from its 2006 high.
 It's remained near historical lows since.
 That's put a lid on demand for construction materials and home furnishings.
 And it's kept millions of carpenters, plumbers, and others in construction and real estate out of work.

-It's impossible to understand the economy of the past few years without taking into account these housing effects.
+It's impossible to understand the economy of the past few years without taking into account these housing effects (see, for example, Mian and Sufi 2011, Mian, Rao, and Sufi 2011, and Feroli et al. 2012).
 Consider the difference in economic performance between states hit hard by the housing bust and states that got off relatively lightly.
 Figure 1 shows price declines by state.
 The hardest hit states, including Nevada, Arizona, California, and Florida, are shown in red.
-Prices in these states plunged by 40 percent or more from their peaks.
-By contrast, the states shown in green posted price declines of less than 15 percent.
+Prices in these states plunged by 40% or more from their peaks.
+By contrast, the states shown in green posted price declines of less than 15%.
 In one green state, North Dakota, prices actually increased.